hedyhli/dotfiles/README.md

 # dotfiles
-Welcome, these are for Ubuntu/Debian and WSL
+Welcome, these are for Ubuntu/Debian and/or WSL

 ### Basics
 - Shell: fish